App action

 This subject touches upon working with data in automations, but I wanted to highlight the specific data that comes in with this trigger.

-One popular thing to do with an App Action trigger
+One popular thing to do with a User Action trigger

-is to create one, or multiple, rows in the database.
-You could use this action to populate multiple tables, or even Data Sources at once.
+is creating one or multiple database rows.
+You could use this action to populate various tables, or even Data Sources at once.

 Let's take a look at the Create Row

 action.
+Click the Create Row step to open its settings.
 Select the table you want to create a row in, and then use Bindings to use the trigger.fields.

 object to populate the data you want.

-As you can see we're using the same names of fields we've defined in the first step.
+As you can see, we're using the same names for the fields we defined in the first step.

 And if you want, at this stage, you could create another Create Row

-, or other of course, action to create a row in another table, or somewhere else entirely.
-This could also be a good moment to duplicate data to MongoDB or Airtable for example.
+, or another action to create a row in another table, or somewhere else entirely.
+This could also be a good moment to duplicate data to MongoDB.